Witch Island: Anna's career slowdown

-1905 and 1906 appearances in Oklahoma and Kansas were likely imposters as Boston and Pennsylvania reported her local to them at the same time; however it was symbolic she was nationally known.
+1905 and 1906 appearances in Oklahoma and Kansas were likely by imposters, as Boston and Pennsylvania reported her being local to them at the same time; however, it was symbolic she was nationally known.

-Uncle Dan, Flea Remedy and Song
+Uncle Dan, flea remedy and song

-While at Wonderland in Buffalo in 1899, Dan corroborated his wife's abilities, "Frequently have I seen Russell Sage asking her advice at the old Astor House.
+While at Wonderland in Buffalo in 1899, Dan corroborated his wife's abilities: "Frequently have I seen Russell Sage asking her advice at the old Astor House.
 It was Grace Courtland (Anna) who predicted the remarkable success of James R. Keene when he was losing a hundred thousand dollars at a deal.
 Keene came to New York from California with a fortune and at once plunged into stock speculations.
 He made money then a turn in his fortunes came and he went broke.
 It was a while he was on the down grade that Grace Courtland surprised everyone with this unexpected prediction.
 She said it would not be fulfilled, however, until after Jay Gould's death, and she was right..."

 During 1904, Daniel (ostensibly without Anna) spent time in Florida where uncovered at solution for household fleas.
-The flea solution was published in the New York Sun on April 11, 1904 and the very first time the papers referred to him as Uncle Dan.
-He got the solution from a local trapper and alligator hunter: "You can drive them out with a rattlesnake," he said.
+The flea solution was published in the New York Sun on April 11, 1904, and the very first time the papers referred to him as Uncle Dan.
+He got the solution from a local trapper and alligator hunter:

+"You can drive them out with a rattlesnake," he said.
 So John Alligood and the writer (Chittenden) sought out his snakeship in the Blackjack Swamp not far from Carrabelle, Florida.
 Our first hunt resulted in a nine foot rattler, with seven rattles and a button, indicating his age at ten years or more.
 This we brought home, and after careful skinning, I dragged the snake about our home, leaving his mark on the white sand.
 The fleas at once left the place, the remedy proving so efficacious that with one more snake, seven feet in length, I have succeeding the place of every flea.
-The bodies of the snakes are buried fifty feet from the house and the fleas refuse to cross the dead line.He wrote a song for Florida from Maine the following summer called "The Sailor Boy's Goodby".
+The bodies of the snakes are buried fifty feet from the house and the fleas refuse to cross the dead line.

+He wrote a song for Florida from Maine the following summer called "The Sailor Boy's Goodby".